AncestorHunter06/Education/_bestpractices/bestpractices/define-the-data.md

 4. Identify the strengths and constraints of the technology (hardware and software) that you plan to use during your project (this is called a technology assessment phase)
 5. Build a draft model of the entities and their relations, attempting to keep the model independent from any specific uses or technology constraints.
 6. Incorporate intended usage and technology constraints as needed to derive the simplest, most general model possible
-7. Test the model with different scenarios, including best- and
+7. Test the model with different scenarios, including best- and...
-8. worst-case (worst-case includes problems such as invalid raw data, user mistakes, failing algorithms, etc) Repeat these steps to optimize the model
+8. Worst-case (worst-case includes problems such as invalid raw data, user mistakes, failing algorithms, etc)

+*Repeat these steps to optimize the model

 ## Description Rationale